kmsmith137/ch_frb_l1/MANUAL.md

 **Caveats.** The L1 server is not finished yet!
 Please note the following caveats:

-  - **No RFI removal yet**.
-Instead there is a placeholder processing stage which detrends the data, but does not mask RFI.

   - The L0 simulator can only simulate noise; it cannot simulate pulses or replay RFI captures.